2023 Dadeville shooting: Investigation

-Suspects
+Perpetrators

 On April 18, 2023, two teenage Tuskegee brothers, 17-year-old Tyreese McCullough and 16-year-old Travis McCullough, were arrested and charged with four counts of reckless murder, with more charges expected.
 They are being charged as adults.
 A third suspect, 20-year-old Wilson LaMar Hill of Auburn, is facing the same charges.
 Two more suspects were arrested less than 48 hours later.
 The fourth suspect, 20-year-old Johnny Letron Brown of Tuskegee, was arrested on April 19, and the fifth suspect, 19-year-old Willie George Brown Jr. of Auburn was arrested on April 20.
 Both men, who are cousins, faced the same charges.
 A short time later, a sixth suspect, a 15-year-old from Tuskegee was arrested under the same charges on April 20, but his name and bail conditions were withheld due to his age.
 The 15-year-old was later identified as Sherman Peters, who is now being tried as an adult.
 In May 2023, the Browns, Hill and the McCulloughs were indicted on four reckless murder charges, twenty-four first degree assault charges and one third degree assault charge.
 The first degree assault charges represent victims who had serious gunshot injures, while the third degree assault charge represents a victim who sustained a superficial gunshot wound.

-One of the suspects, who was not named, was wearing an ankle monitor for a previous shooting.
+One of the perpetrators, who was not named, was wearing an ankle monitor for a previous shooting.

+On March 27, 2026, Willie Brown, Wilson Hill, Peters and the McCullough brothers pleaded guilty to reckless murder and assault charges.
+As part of the plea deal, they were each sentenced to five years in prison plus an additional fifteen on probation.
+The sixth perpetrator received youthful offender status.
+One charge of reckless murder was dropped for the death of Corbin Holston as it is believed that his actions initiated the gunfire.